 Direct: 972-941-4453

-You can read the complaint here and the preliminary injunction here.
+You can read the decision, here.

 Anchor Stone is a Chinese- and Taiwanese-American Christian church that endeavors to spread the gospel to others in Santa Ana and throughout Orange County.
 Since its inception in 2018, the church has grown from an in-home prayer group to a 50-member congregation needing additional space.
 With assurance from the city that there would be no obstacles for using the property they intended to purchase for religious assembly, they proceeded with the purchase.
 It was only after closing on the property that the city rejected Anchor Stone’s CUP.
-Since the denial, the property has sat vacant for two years and the church has been unable to renovate or hold worship services in it.
+Since the denial, the property sat vacant for two years and the church had been unable to renovate or hold worship services in it.

 ###